bradshawsguide/website/readme.md

 2. `cd bradshawsguide`
 3. `git submodule update --init --recursive`
 4. `mkdir www/cache`
-5. `npm start`
+5. `npm run build`

 Generated assets will be saved in the `www` directory.

 ## Development
 When developing the site, you may want assets automatically compiled and the browser to refresh automatically.
-To do this, run `npm run dev`.
+To do this, run `npm run watch`.

 ### Updating submodules
 This project makes use of third-party libraries, included as git submodules.
 To update these, run `git submodule foreach git pull origin master`.